One seventh (1/7) of the Planet Travels Internationally

 ITSA’s mission is not only to bridge the gaps in tourism research, education, and practice.
 We are committed to international tourism and hospitality click leadership.

-enter By belonging to ITSA, scholars and practitioners can collaborate, share new data and research findings, and learn about consultancy opportunities.
+follow site By belonging to ITSA, scholars and practitioners can collaborate, share new data and research findings, and learn about consultancy opportunities.
 Our members are working to make global tourism and hospitality an experience of “seeing through new eyes.”

 ITSA’s Leadership Agenda